Basics

 What are some non-drug treatments for pain?

 - Acupuncture involves stimulating acupuncture points.
 These are specific points on your body.
 There are different acupuncture methods.
 The most common one involves inserting thin needles through the skin.
 Others include using pressure, electrical stimulation, and heat.
 Acupuncture is based on the belief that qi (vital energy) flows through the body along paths, called meridians.
-Practitioners believe that stimulating the acupuncture points can rebalance the qi.
+Practitioners believe that triggering the acupuncture points can rebalance the qi.
 Research suggests that acupuncture can help manage certain pain conditions.

 - Biofeedback techniques use electronic devices to measure body functions such as breathing and heart rate.
 This teaches you to be more aware of your body functions so you can learn to control them.
 For example, a biofeedback device may show you measurements of your muscle tension.
 By watching how these measurements change, you can become more aware of when your muscles are tense and learn to relax them.
 Biofeedback may help to control pain, including chronic headaches and back pain.